How to Become a Substitute Teacher in Arizona

 Obtain Official College Transcripts

 You'll need your original college transcripts showing you have a bachelor's degree in order to receive your substitute certificate.
-Submit your official transcript with your substitute teacher application.
+Submit your official transcript with your substitute teacher application to the Department of Education.
 It will not be returned.
 Copies of your transcript are not accepted.

 Complete Your Application for Certification